wulffern/memos/2021-07-08_diodes/memo.md

 If we assume the crystal is perfect, then at 0 Kelvin all electrons will be part of covalent bonds.
-Each silicon atom share 4 electrons with it's neighbors.
+Each silicon atom share 4 electrons with its neighbors.
 All the neighbors also share electrons, and nowhere is there an vacant state, or a hole, in the valence band.
 If such a crystal were to exist, it would not conduct any current, as the charges cannot move.